bitbar/test-samples/samples/testing-frameworks/desktop-browsers/client-side/python/README.md

 Intro
 =====

-This folder contains a Python client-side Selenium sample for running a desktop browser test in Bitbar Cloud.
+This folder contains a Python client-side Selenium sample for running a desktop browser test in BitBar Cloud.

 Files
 =====

-* `bitbar_selenium.py` contains the sample unittest that opens the Bitbar sample page, verifies the result text, and saves screenshots locally.
+* `bitbar_selenium.py` contains the sample unittest that opens the BitBar sample page, verifies the result text, and saves screenshots locally.
 * `screenshots/` is created when the test runs and stores the captured images.

 Prerequisites